alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 ## Conclusion
 ---
-Java Records are going to provide a new way to encapsualte data holders.
-Even though, currently, they're limited in terms of functionality (Compared to what Kotlin or Scala are offering), the implementation is *solid*.
+Java Records are going to provide a new way to encapsulate data holders.
+Even though currently, they're limited in terms of functionality (Compared to what Kotlin or Scala are offering), the implementation is *solid*.

 The first preview of Records would be available in March 2020.
 In this article, we've used the `openjdk 14-ea 2020-03-17` build, since the Java 14 is yet to be released!